 On my way to the hotel room in West Lake State Guest House, I spotted a grove of lotus plants bundled together near the bank.
 They varied in height, some shading others.
 The flowers on top grew in size and surfac

 Nanjing is a rather interesting city designated as UNESCO City of Literature in 2019.
-However, among the other cities of my traveling career, it does not deserve to be revisited in for a fourth blog post.
+However, among the other cities of my traveling career, it does not deserve to be revisited for a fourth blog post.
 Yet last night, a peculiar thought crossed my mind.
 What amazing flash of enlightenment entered my head?
 Well, I need to tell you how my night went first.

 What is work?
 A job – a monotonous, persistent pursuit of promotion?
 Is it sitting at a desk, eight hours a day mulling over some characters on a computer?
 Is it speaking into a microphone for four hours a day to an unknown source of people?
 Is it smiling at the camera, waving goodbye to millions of people?
 Or is it pointing the camera at such persons?

 If there was ever a moment of divine intervention, the past two years must’ve included some sort of magical editing.
-Freshman and sophomore year in my high school felt as if someone copied and pasted the same algorithm into two-time slots of my life.
+My freshman and sophomore year in my high school felt as if someone copied and pasted the same algorithm into two-time slots of my life.
 That isn’t such a bad thing either.

 I get that a lot from my students.
 Normally, a prompt is slapped in their face, pencil stabbed into their hand, arms taped to the table and clock glued to their eyes, telling them “Hey, this is exactly what you should do to get a good grade.”
 Oddly, I respect the school system for this matter.
 They understand that not all